sproutcore/guides/source/using_handlebars.md

 <div {{#if isUrgent}}class="urgent"{{/if}}>
 </html>

-If you want to avoid your property output getting wrapped in these markers, use the +unbound+ helper:
+If you want to avoid your property output getting wrapped in these markers, use the `unbound` helper:

 <html>
 My new car is {{unbound color}}.